alabou/bcp-006-03/docs/NMOS With H.265.md

 A `PATCH` request on the **/staged** endpoint of an IS-05 Receiver can contain an SDP transport file in the `transport_file` attribute.
 The SDP transport file for a H.265 stream is expected to comply with RFC 7798 and, if appropriate, ST 2110-22 or IPMX.
 It need not comply with the additional requirements specified for SDP transport files at Senders.

 If the Receiver is not capable of consuming the stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
+If it is unable to assess the stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.

 ### Other transports